 TRAFFIC SAFETY AND ROAD CONDITIONS: While in a foreign country, you may encounter road conditions that differ significantly from those in the United States.
 The Uruguayan Ministry of Transportation is responsible for maintaining safe road conditions countrywide.
 The Uruguayan Ministry of Interior highway police (tel.
 1954) are responsible for traffic safety on highways and other roads beyond city limits.
 In urban and suburban areas, transit police and municipal employees share road safety responsibilities.

-A foreign national may drive using his foreign drivers license in Uruguay.
+You may drive using your foreign driver’s license in Uruguay.
 Driving is on the right-hand side of the road.
-Wearing seat belts and using headlights on highways and other inter-city roads 24 hours a day is mandatory.
+Seat belts are mandatory.
+Headlights must be on when driving on highways and other inter-city roads 24 hours a day.
 Children under 12 years must ride in the back seat.
 Motorcyclists must wear helmets.
 The use of cellular phones while driving is prohibited.
 Right turns on red lights and left turns at most intersections marked with a stoplight are not permitted.
 Drivers approaching an intersection from the right or already in traffic circles have the right of way.
 Flashing high beams indicate intent to pass or to continue through unmarked intersections.
 Many drivers ignore speed limits, lane markings and traffic signs.
 If you plan to drive, use caution and drive defensively.

 Drivers who are caught driving under the influence of drugs or alcohol will be fined and their license may be confiscated and retained for up to six months.
 Drivers who are involved in accidents that result in injury or death are brought before a judge who will decide if incarceration is warranted.